The C chord on the guitar

 Open position Cm chord, barre chord shape and extensions.

-Being impossible to play as a full shape, the Cm chord will be the fork in the road for you to understand the guitar fretboard.
+Being impossible to play in full, the Cm chord becomes the fork in the road for truly understanding the guitar fretboard.

 Beginner Acoustic